Activity 6.1: Aftermath of the Korean War

 - Which of these goals were accomplished?
 How did the Korean War end?

-- What were experiences of soldiers, civilians, and children during and after the Korean War?
+- What were the experiences of soldiers, civilians, and children during and after the Korean War?

 Instructional Strategies